azsdk/azsdk-docs/00b-Getting-Started/GettingStarted_SubscriptionSecurity.md

 > **Note**: Timestamps are used to disambiguate multiple invocations of the cmdlets.

-You have completed this part of the Getting Started Guide successfully.
+Congratulations!
+You have completed this part of the Getting Started Guide successfully!!

 **Next steps**
 As next steps you can explore one of the following: